R4r3s/Steam-Game-Profitability-Calculator-For-Argentina/README.md

-# Steam Game Profitability Calculator For Argentina

-This UserScript calculates the profitability of a Steam game in Argentina based on its price and the market card prices.
-It's a handy tool for Steam users in Argentina to determine whether buying a game and selling its cards on the Steam Market could result in a profit.

 ## Installation

 To use this UserScript, you will need a userscript manager extension for your web browser, such as Tampermonkey for Chrome or Greasemonkey for Firefox.
+Additionally, you must install a CORS extension to allow cross-origin requests.
 Follow these steps to install the script:

 1. **Install a Userscript Manager:**

    - If you are using Chrome, install the Tampermonkey extension from the [Chrome Web Store](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo).
    - If you are using Firefox, install the Greasemonkey extension from the [Firefox Add-ons](https://addons.mozilla.org/en-US/firefox/addon/greasemonkey/) page.

+2. **Install a CORS Extension:**

+   - To enable cross-origin requests required by this script, install a CORS extension like "CORS Everywhere" for Firefox or "Allow CORS: Access-Control-Allow-Origin" for Chrome from your browser's extension store.

-2. **Create a New Script:**
+3. **Create a New Script:**

    - Click on the Userscript manager icon in your browser and select "Create a new script."
    - Delete any template code that appears and paste the code from this GitHub repository's [script.js](https://github.com/your-username/your-repo-name/blob/main/script.js) file into the new script editor.

-3. **Save the Script:**
+4. **Save the Script:**

    - After pasting the code, save the script by clicking the disk icon or pressing `Ctrl + S` (or `Cmd + S` on Mac).

-4. **Install the Script:**
+5. **Install the Script:**

    - The script should now be saved in your Userscript manager.
 Make sure it's enabled.